mysticswap/mystic-unity-sdk/docs/UnitySDK-Structure-Documentation.md

     }
     ```

     e.
 This is the full code looks like.
+This code is located in `Assets/Samples/GetYourBalanceSample/Scripts/ScriptManager.cs`.
     ```cs
    using Core;
    using TMPro;